Getting Started

 TOKEN: 'TOKEN_VALUE_FROM_ABOVE' # Change the system token

-After editing the values.yaml file, upgrade the helm chart.
+After editing the helm values file(ex. release-2x.yaml), upgrade the helm chart.

-helm upgrade cloudforet cloudforet/spaceone -n spaceone -f values.yaml
+helm upgrade cloudforet cloudforet/spaceone -n cloudforet -f release-2x.yaml --devel

-After upgrading, delete the pods related to the namespace named spaceone.
-After upgrading, delete the pods in spaceone namespace that have the label app.kubernetes.io/instance and value cloudforet.
+After upgrading, delete the pods in cloudforet namespace that have the label app.kubernetes.io/instance and value cloudforet.

 7) Check the status of the pods